Ninja Gaiden (2004 video game): Characters

-Ryu Hayabusa, the "super ninja", is the protagonist of Ninja Gaiden, and the primary player-controllable character in the game.
-Itagaki believed that creating extra player characters might distract his team from focusing on Ryu's development, despite this, Rachel is a playable character in the Sigma version of the game.
+The main player character is Ryu Hayabusa, the "super ninja".
+Itagaki believed that creating extra player characters might distract his team from focusing on Ryu's development, despite this, Rachel is a playable character in the Sigma version.
 Ryu has a long history with Tecmo; he was the star of the 1990s Ninja Gaiden series and has been part of the DOA roster since 1996.
 His roles in these games played a part in his popularity among fans and the video game industry.
 Ninja Gaiden provides a backstory to Ryu's appearance and character as seen in the Dead or Alive series, being set two years before the first DOA game.

-Rachel is the leading female character, and tragic heroine of the game.
+Rachel is the leading female character and tragic heroine.
 She and her twin sister, Alma, are afflicted with a blood curse that turns humans into fiends.
 Believing that there is no cure for their condition, Rachel seeks to kill Alma to redeem her sister's soul.
-The relationship between the sisters and the Greater Fiend Doku, who cursed them, serves as a plot device to drive the game forward, with Rachel occasionally needing to be rescued by Ryu.
+The relationship between the sisters and the Greater Fiend Doku, who cursed them, serves as a plot device, with Rachel occasionally needing to be rescued by Ryu.
 Although not a player-controlled character in Ninja Gaiden, in a few sections of the Ninja Gaiden Sigma remake she is controllable.
-Two other characters assist the player in the game.
-Ayane, a young female ninja and one of the DOA regular cast members, acts as a guide throughout Ninja Gaiden by supplying advice and objectives to the player.
-Muramasa, a bladesmith, has shops scattered throughout the game world where players can purchase useful items and upgrades for Ryu's weapons.
+Two other characters assist the player.
+Ayane, a young female ninja and one of the DOA regular cast members, acts as a guide by supplying advice and objectives to the player.
+Muramasa, a bladesmith, has shops where players can purchase useful items and upgrades for Ryu's weapons.
 Muramasa also gives quests and relates back-stories and other crucial information; for example, he tells Ryu how he can obtain the item required to upgrade his Dragon Sword to its full potential.
 Players have the option to customize the appearance of player characters, with selectable costumes for Ryu and hairstyles for Rachel.

 Most of the enemies are fiends—humans changed into monsters by their blood curse.
-Three Greater Fiends lead their lesser brethren against Ryu, playing major roles in the game's plot: Alma, Rachel's sister, whose story forms a significant part of the game; Doku, Ryu's main antagonist, whose raid on Hayabusa village and theft of the Dark Dragon Blade comprise the main plot thread; and Marbus, lord of the fiend underworld who is responsible for the final set of challenges Ryu faces in the realm of the fiends before encountering the Vigoor Emperor.
+Three Greater Fiends lead their lesser brethren against Ryu, playing major roles in the plot: Alma, Rachel's sister, whose story forms a significant element; Doku, Ryu's main antagonist, whose raid on Hayabusa village and theft of the Dark Dragon Blade comprise the main plot thread; and Marbus, lord of the fiend underworld who is responsible for the final set of challenges Ryu faces in the realm of the fiends before encountering the Vigoor Emperor.